bjarosze/riot_js-rails/README.md

 <% end %>
 ```

-If you want to add your own classes to component or any other attributes, pass it as third argument:
+If you want to add your own classes to component or any other attributes, pass it as last argument:
 ```ruby
 <%= riot_component(:div, :example_tag, { :header => 'Some header' }, { class: 'my-class' }) %>
 ```